avera1988/NMBU-Bio-326/Doc/MAGs_Functional_Annotation.md

 2901
 ````

-**Again, the main aim of this course is not to learn how to code, so do not panic, just to look into the commands and try to make sense of them ...**
+**Again, the main aim of this course is not to learn how to code, so do not panic, just look into the commands and try to make sense of them ...**

 Although we can display the content of the *.tsv* files obtainded by DRAM here in the terminal, the  metabolism_summary.xlsx and product.html files are visually friendly, so it is recommendable to export these data to our personal computers and take a look. **A guide on how to copy files from Orion to our personal computers can be find in the [BacterialGenomeAssemblyMiniON](https://github.com/avera1988/NMBU-Bio-326/blob/main/Doc/BacterialGenomeAssemblyMiniON.md) document.**